-Throughout our lifetime our brain changes more than any other part of our body.
+Throughout a lifetime, the brain changes more than any other part of the body.
 From the moment the brain begins to develop in the third week of gestation to old age, its complex structures and functions are changing, networks and pathways connecting and severing.

-The frontal lobes – the area of the brain responsible for executive functions, such as planning, working memory, and impulse control – are among the last areas of the brain to mature, and they may not be fully developed until 35 years of age.
+The frontal lobes are the area of the brain responsible for executive functions, such as planning, working memory, and impulse control.
+These are among the last areas of the brain to mature, and they may not develop fully until around 35 years of age.

-As we age, all our body systems gradually decline – including the brain.
+As people age, their bodily systems — including the brain — gradually decline.
 “Slips of the mind” are associated with getting older.
-People often experienced those same slight memory lapses in their 20s and yet did not give it a second thought.
+That said, people often experience those same slight memory lapses in their 20s but do not give it a second thought.

-Older individuals often become anxious about memory slips due to the link between impaired memory and Alzheimer’s disease.
+Older adults often become anxious about memory slips due to the link between impaired memory and Alzheimer’s disease.
 However, Alzheimer’s and other dementias are not a part of the normal aging process.